owaisbhat/downloadmyvinyl-wp-/plugins/user-meta-manager/readme.txt

 1. screenshot-1.png The User Meta Manager Home screen.

 == Changelog ==

+= 2.2.4 =
+Repaired a bug which caused saved field type data to be lost during the upgrade process.
+Fixed a bug in the profile field editor, which caused the "Allow Tags" menu to display the incorrect value.

+= 2.2.3 =
+Crunched all saved data to a single option, and changed the way data is saved, thus greatly reducing the number of database queries.

+= 2.2.2 =
+Fixed a few language and css bugs.

 = 2.2.1 =
 New feature: Added a CSV builder to the Backup section.